Flexible Training Options for Today’s Busy Supply Management Professional

 Australasian Supply Chain Institute (ASCI) has partnered with the Institute for Supply Management (ISM) to offer ASCI members special pricing on self-paced learning (you save 10% on all the training offerings below).

 These self-paced, flexible learning options can help you gain news skills and knowledge in supply management and match the knowledge areas of ASCI's Continued Professional Development Program (for CPD maintenance towards Registration).
-Created in collaboration with ISM subject matter experts, these supply management eLearning courses give you the most up-to-date and relevant content on your profession.
+Created by ISM subject matter experts, these supply management eLearning courses give you the most up-to-date and relevant content on your profession.
 The modern course design and delivery provides a platform that's mobile friendly, interactive and easy-to-schedule into your busy calendar.

 In many companies, procurement has an image problem.
 It’s often seen as a “clerical” function relegated to processing POs after the contract has been negotiated and signed.
 This ISM procurement course will help you to overcome this challenge and position procurement as a strategic partner within your organization.
 As companies seek additional sources of value, procurement has an opportunity to position itself as a strategic enabler of success.
 In this course, you’ll learn how to raise procurement’s profile by understanding shared goals, securing leadership buy-in and communicating successes.